 If you are interested in having a Certified CCA Speaker visit your school, please contact www.ccakids.org @ccakids.”

 This story was submitted to Love What Matters by PJ’s Playhouse.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more touching stories like this: